Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Introduction

 We instead consider a discrete spike-and-slab prior where entries in $\Omega$ have positive probability of being exactly zero.
 Computations then scale better in sparse settings, intuitively one only samples the non-zero coefficients, which are much less than $p-1$.
-More formally, \cite{yang2016computational, zhou2022dimension} proved fast MCMC mixing in sparse regression for discrete spike-and-slab priors.
-They considered settings where the marginal likelihood of each model (here, graphical structure) is available, which is not the case for GGMs, hence their results do not directly apply.
-We first show that conditional marginal likelihoods are available when considering edges for a row $j$, given the current value of the rest of the matrix $\Omega_{-j-j}$.
+More formally, \cite{yang2016computational, zhou2022dimension} proved fast MCMC mixing in sparse linear regression for discrete spike-and-slab priors.
+They considered settings where the marginal likelihood of each model is available.
+For us, the model is the conditional independence structure whose marginal likelihood is not available, hence their results do not directly apply.
+We first show that conditional marginal likelihoods are available for updating row $j$ of $\Omega$, given the current value of $\Omega_{-j,-j}$ (the submatrix resulting from removing the $j$-th row and column of $\Omega$).
 Hence, row-wise updates are computationally tractable.
-Even then, a challenge is that \cite{yang2016computational, zhou2022dimension} rely on the posterior concentrating on a certain model (typically, the data-generating model), whereas here the posterior concentrates on a model that depends on $\Omega_{-j-j}$.
+Even then, a challenge is that \cite{yang2016computational, zhou2022dimension} rely on the posterior concentrating on a certain model (typically, the data-generating model), whereas here we study conditional posteriors, and these concentrate on a model that depends on $\Omega_{-j,-j}$.
 A further reason for discrete over continuous shrinkage priors is that the latter place posterior probability one to all entries in $\Omega$ being non-zero, and hence they do not directly quantify uncertainty on the graphical structure.
-The continuous spike-and-slab does provide approximate posterior probabilities on models, but as we illustrate later the probability of the data-generating graph does not converge to 1 as the sample size $n \rightarrow \infty$.
+The continuous spike-and-slab does provide approximate posterior probabilities on models, but as we discuss later the posterior probability of the data-generating graph does not converge to 1 as the sample size $n \rightarrow \infty$.

-Our main contributions are developing theory and algorithms for the discrete spike-and-slab, leveraging a GGM re-parameterisation by \cite{Wang2015ScalingIU}, the MCMC mixing studies of \cite{yang2016computational, zhou2022dimension}, sparse linear algebra and low-rank Cholesky updates. \begin{itemize} \item An MCMC algorithm that relies on a column-wise (block) Gibbs sampler.
-Within each column, one can use standard model search updates with closed-form expressions, such as Gibbs, birth-death-swap and locally-informed proposals \citep{zhou2022dimension}.
+Our main contributions are developing theory and algorithms for the discrete spike-and-slab prior in the context of GGMs: \begin{itemize} \item a column-wise Metropolis-within-Block-Gibbs algorithm; within each column $\Omega_{\cdot j}$, one can update edges using closed-form expressions and standard local proposals, such as Gibbs, birth-death-swap and locally-informed proposals \citep{zhou2022dimension};